MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 ---
 title: Use Teams Toolkit to provision cloud resources
 author: MuyangAmigo
-description: Learn how to do provision cloud resources using Teams Toolkit in Visual Studio Code, resource creation and customize resource provision. ms.author: shenwe ms.localizationpriority: medium ms.topic: overview ms.date: 11/29/2021
+description: Learn how to do provision cloud resources using Teams Toolkit in Visual Studio Code and Visual Studio, resource creation and customize resource provision. ms.author: shenwe ms.localizationpriority: medium ms.topic: overview ms.date: 11/29/2021
+zone_pivot_groups: teams-app-platform
 ---

 # Provision cloud resources

 TeamsFx integrates with Azure and the Microsoft 365 cloud, which allows to place your app in Azure with a single command.
 TeamsFx integrates with Azure Resource Manager (ARM), which enables to provision Azure resources that your application needs for code approach.

+::: zone pivot="visual-studio-code"

 ## Provision using Teams Toolkit in Microsoft Visual Studio Code